 Event Receivers

-The event receivers are very simply components that listen to events in the system and calls a Invoke Unity Events which can be setup in the inspector.
+The event receivers are very simple components that listen to events in the system and Invoke Unity Events which can be setup in the inspector.

-They are extremely useful to quickly customize your scene, make it more interactive a lively.
+They are extremely useful to quickly customize your scene, make it more interactive and lively.

 All those component can be found under the Dypsloom/RhythmTimeline/Scripts/EventReceivers folder.